zhichao281/SuperWisdom/curl/docs/CONTRIBUTE.md

 lists.

 Every pull request submitted will automatically be tested in several different ways.
-Every pull request is verfied that:
+Every pull request is verified for each of the following:

- - ... the code still builds, warning-free, on Linux and macOS, with both clang and gcc
+ - ... it still builds, warning-free, on Linux and macOS, with both clang and gcc
- - ... the code still builds fine on Windows with several MSVC versions
+ - ... it still builds fine on Windows with several MSVC versions
- - ... the code still builds with cmake on Linux, with gcc and clang
+ - ... it still builds with cmake on Linux, with gcc and clang
- - ... the code follows rudimentary code style rules
+ - ... it follows rudimentary code style rules
  - ... the test suite still runs 100% fine
  - ... the release tarball (the "dist") still works
+ - ... it builds fine in-tree as well as out-of-tree
- - ... the code coverage doesn't shrink drastically
+ - ... code coverage doesn't shrink drastically

 If the pull-request fails one of these tests, it will show up as a red X and you are expected to fix the problem.
-If you don't understand whan the issue is or have other problems to fix the complaint, just ask and other project members will likely be able to help out.
+If you don't understand when the issue is or have other problems to fix the complaint, just ask and other project members will likely be able to help out.